msguerra74/Automata/README.md

 > **Automata** – */aw-tom-uh-tuh/* – Machines that perform a function according to a predetermined set of coded instructions, especially ones capable of a range of programmed responses to different circumstances.

-**Automata** is an *Automated Website Generator* that utilizes Jekyll for static site generation and templating, as well as Sass with Foundation for responsive CSS preprocessing with automatic vendor prefixing and minification, JavaScript concatenation and minification, GIF/JPG/PNG/SVG image optimization, Bower asset management with cache-busting, and an automated PHP development server with BrowserSync for instant browser feedback.
+**Automata** is an *Automated Website Generator* that utilizes Jekyll for static site generation and templating, as well as Sass with Foundation support for responsive CSS preprocessing with automatic vendor prefixing and minification, JavaScript concatenation and minification, GIF/JPG/PNG/SVG image optimization, Bower asset management with cache-busting, and an automated PHP development server with BrowserSync for instant browser feedback.

 - [Automata GitHub page](https://github.com/msguerra74/Automata)
 - [Automata.zip](https://github.com/msguerra74/Automata/archive/master.zip)